nicolai86/asset_pipeline_routes/README.md

 # Addendum

 If you happen to use haml\_assets to be able to use HAML in your asset pipeline, you could easily create forms to be used in Backbone.js or similar - because you can add an url option which correctly binds to your context!

+# License
+Copyright © 2011 Raphael Randschau <nicolai86@me.com>

+asset\_pipeline\_routes is distributed under an MIT-style license.
+See LICENSE for details.